Why you can’t afford to ignore the power of garden ideas on Pinterest…

 Both homes and food include gardening.
 Among the top 10 brands on Pinterest, gardening is included in four of them: Home & Garden TV, Better Homes & Gardens, Whole Foods and Apartment Therapy.

-If you’re a garden designer, garden blogger, specialist nursery or a garden centre, Pinterest has to be worth taking seriously.
+If you’re a garden designer, garden blogger, specialist nursery or a garden centre, pinning garden ideas on Pinterest has to be worth taking seriously.

 But it doesn’t have the same community feel as other social media, because it is so focussed on images.
 It’s also difficult to find pinners that you like – alot of the images are just not my style.
 But Pinterest has an algorithm like Facebook, so it is getting better.
 There are more things I like on it these days.